TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/3-BlogExample/12-automatic-persistence-of-the-domain-logic.rst

-automatic persistence of the domain logic
+Automatic persistence of the domain logic
 =========================================================

 Remarkable at this point is, that up to this time no method to save